Arrow Left BACK TO BLOG

 Trap door in the floor of the Winter Garden

-This trap door in the floor of the Winter Garden in Biltmore House allowed plants to be brought back and forth from the Conservatory without disturbing guests.
+This hidden door in the floor of the Winter Garden in Biltmore House allowed plants to be brought back and forth from the Conservatory without disturbing guests.

 Although early plans indicate that there was to be an elevator in the Winter Garden, one was never installed and instead, there’s a ladder.
 The door is covered in marble slabs and is rarely opened except to allow for ventilation in the employee break room below it in the summer.